FrancesCoronel/intro-cs/computer_science/the_cs_kid_pack.md

 - `the loneliest number`
 - `zerg rush`

-Now find out [other cool methods][57] to find things faster.
+Now find out [more](http://www.businessinsider.com/awesome-google-features-you-didnt-know-existed-2014-7?op=1) and [more cool methods][57] to find things faster.
 Once you do, it'll save you a **LOT** of time that you used to spend searching for something simple.

 ---